 - How to use, configure and generate your own development environment, including the cross-compiler toolchain.

-- Configure and compile the bootloader for the development kit.
+- Configure and compile the bootloader (U-Boot) for the development kit.

 - Configure and compile a Linux kernel customized for the development kit.

 - Create a rootfs from scratch using BusyBox and other open source components.